pmean/build-website/text/04/secondary-uses.md

 >
 > How does an IRB handle adverse event reports (AE)?
 A committee of FDA
 > and OHRP is working on consistency of reporting of AEs.
 Committee has
-> to do \"triage\" on AE reports.
+> to do "triage" on AE reports.
 The full IRB would only review serious
 > AEs that are related to the drug/device.
 Especially critical is a
 > review of any AEs that are not mentioned in the informed consent form.
 >